 In conclusion, methadone is a medication that can be effective in treating opioid addiction, but it is important to use it as directed by a healthcare provider.
 Methadone abuse can have severe long-term effects, including addiction, liver damage, mental health problems, and cognitive impairment.

 There is still much work to be done to address methadone abuse in the state.
 Individuals who are prescribed methadone should be aware of the risks and should use the medication as directed by their healthcare provider.
-For more information about our addiction recovery services at Evolve Indy, contact us today.

 Download this article